taxi-tabby/studente_aws/README.md

 - Currently supports Windows operating systems only
 - Internet connection for accessing the dashboard

+> **Note:** Linux support is currently under development and not yet available.
+We are actively working on adding Linux compatibility in future releases.

 ### How to Use
 1. Run the application by double-clicking `dist/main.exe`
 2. Access the dashboard at [https://taxi-tabby.github.io/studente_aws/](https://taxi-tabby.github.io/studente_aws/)